IBPS PO Syllabus 2026 – Download PDF

 Preparation Strategy

-Preparing for IBPS PO 2026 demands a methodical approach that balances breadth and depth across all examined sections.
-Begin by prioritizing Quantitative Aptitude and Reasoning Ability, as these sections typically carry higher weightage in determining overall merit and require sustained practice to master complex problem-solving techniques.
-A common mistake candidates make is neglecting the descriptive English component during Mains preparation until the last moment; since writing skills cannot be developed overnight, dedicate regular time to essay and formal letter writing from the start.
-Implement strict time management during mock tests by adhering to the exact sectional time limits (20 minutes per section in Prelims, 45-50 minutes per test in Mains), as speed and accuracy under pressure directly impact your final score.
-Additionally, maintain a structured approach to Current Affairs by reading a quality financial newspaper daily and compiling monthly notes on RBI policy changes, economic data, and major financial sector developments.
-This focused strategy will strengthen your General / Economy / Banking / Financial Awareness section substantially.
+Preparing for IBPS PO 2026 demands a methodical approach across all sections.
+Prioritize Quantitative Aptitude and Reasoning Ability, as these carry high weightage.
+Dedicate regular time to essay and formal letter writing for the descriptive English component.
+Implement strict time management during mock tests, adhering to the sectional time limits (20 minutes per section in Prelims, 45-50 minutes per test in Mains).
+Read a financial newspaper daily and compile notes on RBI policy changes, economic data, and major financial sector developments to strengthen the General Awareness section.

 Important Links